 Most arguments are conducted in the Courtroom of the Indiana Supreme Court, located in Room 317 of the State House.
 The State House is the large domed building occupying the space between Washington, Ohio, Capitol and Senate Streets in downtown Indianapolis.
 There are parking garages near the State House and on-street metered parking is sometimes available.

 The following instructions are designed to apply to arguments conducted in the Courtroom of the Indiana Supreme Court.
 Occasionally, however, the Court will schedule an argument elsewhere.
 The order you received will identify the location of the argument.
-If it is scheduled to take place somewhere other than the Courtroom, please contact the Division of Supreme Court Administration at 317-232-2540 for specific instructions.
+If it is scheduled to take place somewhere other than the Courtroom, please contact Supreme Court Services at 317-232-2540 for specific instructions.

 Plan to arrive at least twenty minutes before the scheduled start of the argument.
 Upon first arriving, please fill out the forms you will find at the Sheriff’s desk outside the Courtroom.
 The blue form is for the appellant and the yellow for the appellee.
-Be sure to print your name clearly and legibly and give the form to the Sheriff or to someone from the Division of Supreme Court Administration who will be in the courtroom to provide procedural assistance.
+Be sure to print your name clearly and legibly and give the form to the Sheriff or to someone from Supreme Court Services who will be in the courtroom to provide procedural assistance.

 By custom, the appellant sits at the counsel table on the left of the bench as you face the Court (near the door), and the appellee on the right (near the windows).
 Counsel of record and attorneys licensed in Indiana may sit at the counsel's table.
 Non-attorney clients may sit in the front row of the gallery behind counsel's table.